 I sucked in my breath when a friend posted on Facebook that she often follows behind her kids and redoes the chores they do.
 This only shows them that they can never please her or do things correctly.
 Who cares if their sweater dangles from the hanger or one side of their bedspread is longer than the other, or the towels are not folded perfectly square?
 The next time, I suggested, do the chore together and, while nicely correcting them, compliment them on how much better they are getting at accomplishing the task.
 Don’t thwart their desire to please you, or send the silent message that they can never accomplish anything to your satisfaction.
 They will face enough negativity and criticism in the world.
 It shouldn’t be the attitude in their home as well.
 Psalm 29:5 states, "He guides the humble in what is right and teaches them his way."

-When she is playing in the backyard while you are doing laundry inside or fidgeting with a project in the garage, your child is still secure, knowing you are close by in case they need you.
+When your children are playing in the backyard while you are doing laundry inside or fidgeting with a project in the garage, they are still secure, knowing you are close by in case they need you.
 Allow them to figure things out for themselves and to also have some privacy.
 It will teach them to respect your privacy as well.
-Helicopter parenting, however, thwarts the child’s creativity, sense of responsibility, and self esteem.
-Smothering is good when it comes to foods, not your children.
+Helicopter parenting, however, thwarts the child’s creativity, sense of responsibility, and self-esteem.
+Smothering is good when it comes to foods, but not when it comes to your children.

 By letting your kids slowly make independent decisions and make mistakes while you still remain their safety net, you will be ensuring two things.
 First, as they enter adulthood, they will successfully face the challenges life throws at them.
-Secondly, they will one day be an apparent parent to their kids and raise them to be productive, independent successes.
+Secondly, they will one day be an apparent parent to their kids and raise them to be productive, autonomous, and successful.

 Children do not come with a how-to manual.
 We all need help and advice now and then.
-Connect with one of our confidential and free mentors who can address your questions and concerns.
+Connect with one of our confidential and free mentors who can respond to your questions and concerns.